loglamo/IoTWifiRpi/Readme.md

                 ./exec_file.sh

-for executing program with default SSID and PS,if you want to change them, can access dhcpcd.conf to change static address, hostapd.conf to change SSID and PW.
+for executing program with default SSID and PS,SSID is lala and PW is jungkookjeon if you want to change them, can access dhcpcd.conf to change static address, hostapd.conf to change SSID and PW.

 configfile.py for changing SSID, PW from console to above files, exec.sh for executing configfile.py and rest files, but somehow it is fail. =)).